iSyn/folio-fx/README.md

 And more to come!

-If I can do it, so can you!
+If I can do it (which is a pretty big statement), so can you!